Skip to main content

 Typical dose range: Phase 2 used cagrilintide 2.4 mg + semaglutide 2.4 mg weekly.

-Route: Subcutaneous injection (weekly)
+Route: Subcutaneous injection (weekly).

-Full protocol: CagriSema Dosing Protocol
+Full Protocol: CagriSema Dosing Guide.

 AOD-9604 (Anti-Obesity Drug Fragment)

-What it does: A fragment of human growth hormone (amino acids 177–191) that targets fat metabolism without the blood sugar or muscle-growth effects of full GH.
+What it does: A fragment of human growth hormone (amino acids 177–191) that targets fat metabolism without the blood-sugar or muscle-growth effects of full GH.

-Evidence tier: 🟡 Phase 1–2 / Limited human data — some clinical trial data exists but results were mixed.
+Evidence tier: 🟡 Phase 1–2 / Limited human data — some clinical-trial data exists but results were mixed.
 Primarily used in community protocols.

 Typical dose range: 300–600 mcg injected subcutaneously daily, preferably fasted.

-Route: Subcutaneous injection
+Route: Subcutaneous injection.

-2026 regulatory note: AOD-9604 is among the peptides expected to move from FDA Category 2 back to Category 1 following the February 2026 HHS announcement.
+2026 regulatory note: AOD-9604 is among the peptides removed from FDA Category 2 in the April 15, 2026 announcement.

 Tesamorelin

 Evidence tier: 🟢 FDA-Approved — for HIV-associated lipodystrophy (branded as Egrifta).
-Off-label interest for general visceral fat reduction.
+Off-label interest for general visceral-fat reduction.

 Best for: People with stubborn visceral (belly) fat, metabolic syndrome, and those who prefer a natural GH-stimulation approach rather than direct GH injection.